MonoidMusician/blog/sources/infodump_selective_applicatives.md

-but there is a huge problem with that: to obey the law, an implementation either needs to (1) inspect arbitrary functions to determine if the next computation could possibly run, or (2) actually execute the one or many possibilities and keep track of the results … [i.e.]{t=} run/simulate the computation.
+but there is a huge problem with that: to obey the law, an implementation either needs to (1) inspect arbitrary functions to determine if the next computation could possibly run, or (2) actually execute the one or many possibilities and keep track of the results&nbsp;… [i.e.]{t=} run/simulate the computation.

 both of those are non-starters for static analysis, it simply ruins the